 Since the adoption of the RHNA 5 Housing Element, the City has adopted stricter standards to reduce carbon emissions, known as the Building Electrification and Electric Vehicle Infrastructure REACH Codes Ordinance.
 This Ordinance (07-2020), adopted in October 2020, amends East Palo Alto Municipal Code Chapter 15 to include REACH Codes that apply to California Energy Code and Green Building Code.
-The East Palo Alto Reach Codes were approved by the California Energy Commission on December 9th, 2020, and took effect on January 1st, 2021, on all new submissions for new construction.
+The REACH Codes mandates electrification and electric charging infrastructure for all new construction projects.
+The EPA Reach Codes focuses on new residential, commercial, and multifamily buildings seeking building permits after January 1, 2021.
+The ordinance did not apply to additions or alterations.
+The East Palo Alto REACH Codes were approved by the California Energy Commission on December 9th, 2020, and took effect on January 1st, 2021, on all new submissions for new construction.
 Learn about the REACH Code updates here.